trongnguyentcec/Manage-Episode-Podbean.com-by-PHP/README.md

 # Manage-Episode-Podbean.com-by-PHP
 # Step 1
-How to upload mp3 to Podbean
+How to upload mp3 to Podbean APIs by PHP

 I. AUTHENTICATION & SAVE ACCESS TOKEN & REFRESH TOKEN (RUN ONLY ONCE)